aysa2018/AstroJiggle/README.md

 AstroJiggle  can be easily installed on your local machine by following these steps:

-1. Clone the repository:
+1. Clone the repository
-2. Navigate to the project directory:
-3. Install the required dependencies: (List any dependencies and how to install them, if applicable)

-## Usage

-To play AstroJiggle, follow these steps:

-1. Run the game executable: (Provide the command or instructions to launch the game)
-2. Start a new game or continue from a saved session.
-3. Match tiles of the same type to clear them from the board.
-4. Earn points and progress through levels.
-5. Enjoy the relaxing gameplay experience!
+2. Install Processing (version 3.5.4)
+3. Open final_project.pyde in Processing and click the run button or press (Command+r) for macOS or (Ctrl+R) for windows

+## Files attached as tutorial

+The folder final_project contains different files and they are:
+1. final_project.pyde: Contains the source code of the projects
+2. images: Contains the images used as backgrounds and tile designs
+3. sounds: Contains the background sounds and sounds for special effects
+4. BobaCups.otf: Contains the font used in the game

 ## Examples

-Check out the gameplay video of AstroJiggle  [here](/path/to/video.mp4) for a visual demonstration of the game in action.
+Check out the gameplay video of AstroJiggle  [here](DEMO.MOV) for a visual demonstration of the game in action.

 ## Technologies/Frameworks

 AstroJiggle is built using the following technologies and frameworks:

-- Python
+- Python(programming language)
-- Processing
+- Processing (used for graphics of the designs using Python)
-- Figma
+- Figma(for UI/UX design)

 ## Contributing